MA Chinese and Spanish

 College: Arts, Humanities & Social Sciences

-You will also study either Spanish 1A or 1B depending on your language skills.
+You will study either Spanish 1A or 1B depending on your language skills.
 You will also study a selection of Spanish literary texts and films.

 You will continue to study Chinese language alongside your choice of courses in film, politics, modern and pre-modern history, literature, philosophy and economic history.